 * We will not assume that those NOT displaying a Safe Zone symbol are intolerant and we understand that those who do display the symbol can offer more resources.

-To become a Safe Zone volunteer or for more information, contact Karen Roth, Director
+To become a Safe Zone volunteer or for more information, contact Christy Walker, Director